open-koi/koi_tools/README.md

 If you do not have a KOI balance, you cannot participate.
 Your KOI will be burned to register the content.

-## KOI Tasks
+## Coming Soon: KOI Tasks
-In order to ensure everyone has open access to the network, we've made it possible for nodes to run 'tasks' for each other to earn tokens.
+In order to ensure everyone has open access to the network, we're working on making it possible for nodes to run 'tasks' for each other to earn tokens.

 ### Earning KOI
-The default task is called StoreCat, which gathers web data and stores it on the permaweb archive.
+The default task is will be called StoreCat, which gathers web data and stores it on the permaweb archive.
 To run StoreCat, you can use a similar implementation to the one above.

 ```
 var koiTools = require('koiTools');